Zhitao-He/MATPBench/README.md

 ## Citation
-Please consider including the following citation if you find PutnamBench useful.
+Please consider including the following citation if you find our benchmark useful.

 ```bibtex
 @misc{he2025matpbenchmllmgoodautomated,